 SmartDraw makes it easy to create such charts.

 Lucidchart is also available on Mac or PC.
-The service proposes unlimited customization choices and powerful sharing abilities.
+This PERT chart maker proposes unlimited customization choices and powerful sharing abilities.
 You can use Lucidchart’s extensive PERT chart tutorial and library to create Program Evaluation and Review Techniques diagrams.